noahm/featured-follow-button/README.md

 Upload the output zip file to twitch.
 Tag with the version once released. `git tag -a -m "v1.0.0" v1.0.0 && git push --tags`

-## Backend

-No longer needed!
-Code will be deleted soon. :)